LC-Linkous/AntennaCalculationAutotuningTool/README.md

 See the [Release Schedule](#release-schedule) below for code roll out updates.

-As we prepare for the first code release, we're sharing information on the Wiki of how to download, set up and use AntennaCAT.
+As we prepare for major code releases, we're sharing information on the Wiki of how to download, set up and use AntennaCAT.

 You can [Start Here](https://github.com/LC-Linkous/AntennaCalculationAutotuningTool/wiki) for general project information.